robguderian/cs-tech-primer/docs/language_bootcamp/go/README.md

 - john is a Person struct, with name "John Doe", and age "23".
 - jane is a Person struct, with name "Jane Doe", and age "22".
-- Both declaration styles are valid, but the more explicit declaration shown on john is preferred as it's easier to tell fields are which.
+- Both declaration styles are valid, but the more explicit declaration shown on john is preferred as it's easier to tell which fields are which.

-Fields can be accessed with the dot notation:
+Fields can be accessed with dot notation:

 ```go
 fmt.Println(john.name) // prints "John Doe"